Regent RoadBedminsterBristol, BS3 4ATTel: 0117 966 3149

-Before you can start booking appointments with the surgery or use any of the other features, you must first register your details so that you can be provided with a unique login username and password.
+Before you can start booking appointments with the surgery or use any of the other features, you must first register with Patient Access.

 NOTE: your personal information is kept safe and secure when using Online Appointments.

-1. At the practice, inform the receptionist that you would like to register for Online Appointments.
-After providing proof of ID (Photographic ID OR proof of address), you will be issued with a unique username or password, along with details of how to gain access to the website.
+1. At the practice, inform the receptionist that you would like to register for Patient Access.
+After providing proof of ID (Photographic ID OR proof of address), you will be issued with a unique username or password.
 If you telephone the surgery and ask to register, you will be told to come to the surgery to collect your login details.

 2. On your computer, using your normal internet browser, enter the website address given on your registration letter.
 Alternatively you can use the link at the top of this page or by clicking on the REQUEST AN APPOINTMENT icon on the home page of our website.